PaperYard

 “In 1840 a group of Birmingham artisans announced that they intended to build a People’s Hall of Science ‘containing a library, a lecture room, school rooms, reading rooms, committee rooms, dinner and tea or refreshment rooms, and kitchen and other conveniences for the use and instruction and amusement of the people and the improvement of their understanding, morals and health and for promoting their rational enjoyments” https://birminghamhistory.co.uk/forum/index.php?threads/peoples-hall-revisited.44495/

 An advert for J.W.
-Gill states their machine made boxed were of different colours , shapes and sizes.
-Might this variation find its way into forms that create spaces, offer resting opportunities more than simply seating and privide the capacity for dense planting?
+Gill states their machine made boxes were of different colours , shapes and sizes.

 3. Adjacent printing works